sf-wdi-31/mergesort/stacks-and-queues/README.md

 #Data Structures: Stacks and Queues

 Stacks and queues are two commonly used data structures.
+You can read about them below or watch [this video](https://www.youtube.com/watch?v=6QS_Cup1YoI).
+If you watch the video, note that all the operations mentioned take O(1) time.

 ##Stacks